pgosar/CyberNvim/README.md

 structure.
 I would call it SpeedyToUnderstandNvim but that doesn't have the same ring to it.

-The main way the codebase saves on line count is by minimizing unnecessary abstractions wherever possible.
+The codebase mainly saves on line count by minimizing unnecessary abstractions wherever possible.
 One of CyberNvim's goals is to maintain a minimalistic codebase with a style similar to what many create as their own personal configuration rather than what one would expect in a large